For a primer on configuring VisiData through setting options, see jsvine's tutorial.

 From within VisiData, type

 z Ctrl+H to open the Commands Sheet.
 This is a reference for all of the commands available on the current sheet.
-For a deeper exploration of commands, check out the book of VisiData.
+For a deeper exploration of commands, check out API reference manual.

 Setting/changing keybindings for existing commands

-z Ctrl+Hto open the Commands Sheet and discover the longname for the functionality in question.
+z Ctrl+Hto open the Commands Sheet and discover the longname for the command in question.

 - a) To create a global keybinding, add

 b) To set the binding for a particular sheet type, add

 <Sheet> is a SheetType.